What is Belt and Pulley? – Their Diagram & Working

 The device helps in power transmission using a cable or belt.
 In a belt and pulley system, a belt runs along a pulley’s groove so that the power can be transferred either from one pulley to another or from the pulley directly to the application that requires power.

-Pulley is also used to guide a cable or exert a force and it changes the direction of force, making pulling down easier than lifting up.
-These kinds of pulleys may be called “Sheaves”.
+A pulley is also used to guide a cable or exert a force, and it changes the direction of force, making pulling down easier than lifting up.
+These kinds of pulleys may be called “sheaves.”

 Well, a drive element of a pulley system can be rope, cable, belt, or chain.
 A belt drive is a loop of a flexible material that transfers movement from one rotating pulley to another.
 Each is held on a shaft.

-Some specific types of pulleys are design similar to levers, to lift loads.
+Some specific types of pulleys are designed similar to levers to lift loads.
 These pulleys are wheel-shaped with a groove that allows a cord to fit inside the groove.

 Talking about power transmission, a belt is the cheapest form.
 It’s a loop of flexible material used to link two or more rotating shafts mechanically, often in a parallel form.
-These belts may be used as a source of motion as it transmits power more efficiently.
+These belts may be used as a source of motion as they transmit power more efficiently.

 Functions of Belt and Pulley (Drive Belt)